So, you want to know why your banana tastes spicy.

 Well, it just so happens that bananas also contain a tiny amount of eugenol.

-In fact, there are a number of food and drink items that also contain eugenol.
+There are several food and drink items that also contain eugenol.

 These include coffee, peaches, plums, raspberries, and red wine.